 Warning: Finding information may be easier than using information.

-Move from the research process to the writing process by assembling and organizing your research in an annotated bibliography.
+Make the move from the research process to the writing process by assembling and organizing your research in an annotated bibliography.

 The annotation shows that you have read and understood the information you are using—a necessary step in being able to use the information in your writing.